Blade Force: Development and release

 Blade Force was created by most of the same team that were previously involved with several projects at Studio 3DO such as Jurassic Park Interactive.
 Its development was helmed by Electronic Arts and The 3DO Company founder Trip Hawkins, alongside producers Gregory A. Gorsiski and Robert Lindsey, with Gorsiski also sharing the role of designer, director and writer with multiple members of the staff.
 Frank Sandoval served as project's sole programmer, while artists Paul Xander, Rebecca Chow and Vince Arroyo were responsible for the artwork.
 The soundtrack was written by composer Nick Lockwood, while Jeff Sutherland handled the sound design.
 Other members of the staff collaborated in its development including Pinball Construction Set designer Bill Budge, who created the 3D game engine.
 The game runs at 30 frames per second.

 Blade Force was published by The 3DO Company across North America, Europe and Japan in 1995.
 Early previews prior to release showcased at events like E3 1995 featured several differences such as a different head-up display and gameplay perspective.
 Although the title was rated 17 in western regions, the Japanese release was rated E instead.

 Reception

-Next Generation reviewed the 3DO version of the game, rating it five stars out of five, and stated that "This is easily one of the best games ever made, for 3DO or any system."
+Next Generation gave five stars out of five, giving praise to the graphics and gameplay, and called it one of the best games for the 3DO system.